UlionTse/crawl_requests/README.rst

 ----------
 - *pip install crawl_requests*
 - *req_default updates ua and proxy automatically.*
-- *req need [about size] minutes to load and test proxy to be used.*
+- *req need about [account of loading proxies]% minutes to load and test proxy to be used.*